Classification of spherical algebraic subalgebras of real simple Lie algebras of rank 1: Strategy of the classification

 \begin{theorem} Let $K$ be either ${\rm{O}}(n)$ or ${\rm{U}}(n)$ or ${\rm{Sp}}(n)$ and let $V$ denote the respective defining representation of $K$.
-The following table lists all connected proper subgroups $L$ of $K$ that act transitively on the spheres in $V$, up to conjugation in $K$.
-Note that $K=\Sp(n)$ does not contain such a subgroup. \arraycolsep{7pt} \begingroup \endgroup \arraycolsep{2pt} \end{theorem}
+The following table lists all connected proper subgroups $L$ of $K$ that act transitively on the spheres in $V$, up to conjugation in $K$, where $p\colon\Sp(1)\times\Sp(1)\to\SO(4)$ is the universal covering and $L_2\subset\Sp(1)$ is an arbitrary connected subgroup. \arraycolsep{7pt} \begingroup \endgroup \arraycolsep{2pt}